rajae-sekkat/Expense_Tracker_web_app/README.md

 # **Expense Tracker Application**

 An **Expense Tracker Application** that allows users to manage their financial expenses efficiently.
 This application is built with an Angular-based frontend and an ASP.NET Core backend.
-The backend uses Entity Framework Core for database operations, and authentication is implemented using **BCrypt** for password hashing.

 ---